network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Because significant queueing in the network only happens on entry to the bottleneck hop, the queue management at this critical hop of the path almost entirely determines the responsiveness of the entire flow.
+Because significant queueing in the network only happens on entry to the bottleneck hop, the queue management at this critical hop of the path almost entirely determines the responsiveness of the entire path.
 If the bottleneck hop's queue management algorithm allows an excessively large queue to form, this results in excessively large delays for packets sitting in that queue awaiting transmission, significantly degrading overall user experience.

-In order to discover the depth of the buffer at the bottleneck hop, the proposed Responsiveness Test mimics normal network operations and data transfers, with the goal of filling the bottleneck buffer to capacity, and then measures the resulting end-to-end latency under these so-called working conditions.
+In order to discover the depth of the buffer at the bottleneck hop, the Responsiveness Test mimics normal network operations and data transfers, with the goal of filling the bottleneck buffer to capacity, and then measures the resulting end-to-end latency under these so-called working conditions.
 A well-managed bottleneck queue keeps its occupancy